Ralfalien29/alx-system_engineering-devops/0x02-shell_redirections/README.md

-last lnes of a file
+first lnes of a file